 Oktoberfest is rife with tradition: Traditional beer, traditional clothes, traditional food, traditional music, traditional rides, and certainly traditional Bavarian language.
 It is also a tourist’s favorite: Over 6 Million people stroll over the grounds on the Theresienwiese in Munich during Oktoberfest’s 16-days duration each year, consuming a mind-staggering 7,7 million liters of beer.

 For nonlocals (and let’s be honest: even for some locals) the Oktoberfest can be quite hard to navigate.
-As big and as popular as it is, there are many scams around it, quite a lot of no-gos and certainly, there are the famous beer halls of Oktoberfest that can be quite hard to get it.
-So here is your locals survival guide to Oktoberfest 2017 in Munich.
+As big and as popular as it is, there are many scams around it, quite a lot of no-gos and certainly, there are the famous beer halls of Oktoberfest that can be quite hard to get in.
+So here is your locals survival guide to Oktoberfest 2019 in Munich.

 Before you go, make sure to read my guide on how to spend one day in Munich.
 Oktoberfest is lovely, but there is more to Munich than just beer tents and booze.
 If you plan to stay longer, then absolutely check out this list of 50 things to do in Munich.